-I wouldn’t test anything that didn’t fit my criteria on paper first.
-The Sutra did indeed fit my criteria on paper for this, primarily a road tour of a developed nation.
+For a long-haul road trip it would be foolish to test-ride a bike that didn’t first fit my criteria on paper.
+The 2012 Sutra did indeed seem well suited to a two-month road tour of a developed nation.
 It’s been a pleasant surprise to ride and has exceeded my expectations.

-The Kona Sutra has been aimed at the mid-range touring/expedition bike market, and has been in production for a long time now, changing little in design over the last few years.
+The Kona Sutra has been positioned as a premium touring bike, and has been in production for a long time, changing little in design over the last few years.
 Rather than take a road bike, beef it up and add some racks, Kona’s designers started from the ground up, and it’s easy to see the results.

-Put next to my steel Honky Tonk road bike, the tubing is far beefier, particularly the weight-carrying rear triangle; the wheelbase is longer and the bottom bracket lower, the top-tube sloping off towards the seat tube in a style recognisable from Kona’s mountain-bike range – all in all, a very different geometry.
+Put next to my steel Kona Honky Tonk road bike, the tubing is far beefier, particularly the weight-carrying rear triangle; the wheelbase is longer and the bottom bracket lower, the top-tube sloping off towards the seat tube in a style recognisable from Kona’s mountain-bike range — all in all, a very different geometry.

 The centre of gravity is nice and low, and that results in a pleasingly stable ride, whether loaded up or not, with the steel frame and fork eating up bumps and uneven road surfaces.
 It’s an extremely confidence-inspiring and comfortable bicycle to ride.